 Healing The Gut: How To Restore Your Intestinal Health To Reduce Immune Reactivity To Foods

-Leaky gut is a condition where the increased spacing between cells in your gut allows for greater passage of antigens (food molecules) across the intestinal barrier and into the bloodstream.
+A leaky gut is a condition where the increased spacing between cells in your gut allows for the greater passage of antigens (food molecules) across the intestinal barrier and into the bloodstream.

 This amplified permeability prompts more immune hyper response, leading to antibody-antigen complexes synthesized in the intestine which are then leaked across the gaping barrier.